-In addition to 8 hours of sleep, you'll get some "free time" each day.
+In addition to eight hours of sleep, you'll get some "free time" each day.
 The purpose of free time is to allow recruits to read, write letters, watch instructional television (ITV), and to take care of other personal needs.
 It is a period when no training is received by recruits, and no instruction is conducted by Drill Instructors.

-Free Time is intended to be a relief period from close, constant association for both recruits and DI's and to take care of personal hygiene and other personal needs.
+Free time is intended to be a relief period from the close, constant association for both recruits and DI's and to take care of personal hygiene and other personal needs.
 The Marine Corps Recruit Training Regulation requires the DIs to give you one hour of uninterrupted, free time each evening, beginning on the first training day, while in garrison (i.e., not out in the field), Monday through Saturday, and four hours on Sundays and holidays while in garrison.

 Company commanders may authorize two hours of free time on Saturdays.
 However, company commanders may also suspend free time for recruits as a result of punishment imposed by administrative or legal proceedings.
 Mail is passed out each day by the DI's before free time.